 If you have an initial concern or complaint you should contact the SENCo in the first instance.
-Alternatively you may put your complaint in writing to the Headteacher or Directors as is consistent with the complaints policy.
+Alternatively, you may put your complaint in writing to the Headteacher or Governors as is consistent with the schools complaints policy.

 - How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in the meeting the needs of pupils with special educational needs and supporting the families of such pupils?

-The Directors actively encourage contact with outside agencies through the Nottinghamshire Guidance and relevant referral systems.
+The Governors actively encourage contact with outside agencies through the Nottinghamshire Guidance and relevant referral systems.